 Select the “Add Auto Billing button” and choose Monthly Services, Unlimited Monthly Classes, or Workshops

-If a credit card is currently stored on the client's profile, the system will conveniently use that card info, otherwise, you'll enter the client's card info on this next screen
+If a credit card is currently stored on the client’s profile, the system will use that card info; otherwise, you’ll enter the client’s card info on this next screen

 Choose the Amount, Start and End Date, and client’s email address for receipts, then click Save!

-The client will be billed on the day you choose to be the start date, and the auto-billing payments will run into the end date!
+The client will be billed on the day you choose as the start date, and the auto-billing payments will run into the end date!

 How to apply Auto Billing to a client’s appointment

-If you're needing to check out a client that has Auto Billing turned on in their profile for a set amount of monthly services, check out these steps:
+If you need to check out a client that has Auto Billing turned on in their profile for a set amount of monthly services, check out these steps:

 Click on the appointment to open the Details page and select the “Checkout” button (the grocery cart icon in the top right)